polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

 ### Affinity

 It allows you to constrain which nodes your pod is eligible to schedule on, based on the node's labels.
-Polyaxon has a default `Affinity` values for it's core components to ensure that they deploy on the same node.
+Polyaxon has a default `Affinity` values for its core components to ensure that they deploy on the same node.

 Polyaxon's default affinity: